 So, here comes the question again- ‘What is the difference between a Package Installer and Package Manager?’.

-As the name suggests itself the package installer is used for installing and uninstalling the apps on Android.
+As the name suggests the package installer is used for installing and uninstalling the apps on Android.
 While the Package manager is used to manage and distribute the app package files.

 These are the core functions of an Android device and integrated with the Android OS database itself.
 They both work together to handle the distribution, installation and uninstallation of any app or APK file on Android.